nasa/oceandata-notebooks/docs/sections/seadas-toolbox.md

     name: python3
 ---

-# SeaDAS Toolbox
+# About SeaDAS - OCSSW

-Learn to use the SeaDAS (SeaWiFS Data Analysis System) processing tools for ocean color data analysis.
-SeaDAS provides comprehensive software for processing, displaying, analyzing, and quality controlling ocean color data.

-## Tutorials:
-- {doc}`../notebooks/oci/oci_ocssw_install` - Install and set up OCSSW (Ocean Color Science Software)
-- {doc}`../notebooks/oci/oci_ocssw_processing_overview` - Get started with SeaDAS processing workflows
-- {doc}`../notebooks/oci/oci_ocssw_l2gen` - Generate Level-2 products from raw data
-- {doc}`../notebooks/oci/oci_ocssw_giop` - Run the Generalized Inherent Optical Property (GIOP) algorithm
+Learn to use the SeaDAS (Sea, earth and atmosphere Data Analysis System) processing tools for comprehensive ocean color data analysis.
+SeaDAS is the official NASA software package that incorporates OCSSW (Ocean Color Science Software), a collection of command-line processing algorithms and utilities used by the ocean color community worldwide.
+OCSSW provides the core computational engine that powers SeaDAS, containing standardized algorithms for atmospheric correction, bio-optical retrievals, and data product generation.
+While SeaDAS offers both a graphical desktop application and command-line interface, OCSSW can be used independently for automated processing workflows, making it ideal for batch processing large datasets and integration into custom analysis pipelines.

 ## What you'll learn:
-- Installing and setting up OCSSW (Ocean Color Science Software)
-- Processing raw data to Level-2 products
-- Running specialized algorithms like GIOP
+- [SeaDAS Desktop Application Resources](../sections/seadas-desktop.md) - Resources and tutorials for using the SeaDAS graphical interface
+- [Install SeaDAS Processors](../notebooks/oci/oci_ocssw_install.md) - Setting up OCSSW command-line processing tools
-- Command-line processing workflows
+- [Basic Processing](../notebooks/oci/oci_ocssw_processing_overview.md) - Getting started with OCSSW processing workflows
-- Quality control and validation techniques

-## About SeaDAS:
-SeaDAS is the official NASA software package for processing ocean color satellite data, providing standardized algorithms and processing capabilities used by the ocean color community worldwide.
+- [Generate Level-2 Products](../notebooks/oci/oci_ocssw_l2gen.md) - Creating Level-2 data products from raw satellite data
+- [Run the GIOP Algorithm](../notebooks/oci/oci_ocssw_giop.md) - Implementing the Generalized Inherent Optical Property algorithm

-Follow the tutorials above to get started with SeaDAS processing tools.
+Browse the tutorials above to master SeaDAS and OCSSW tools for ocean color data processing.